hindutva/hindutva.github.io/content/main/books/vivekAnanda/volume_1/karma-yoga/013_freedom.md

 do not seek to get any name or fame from their knowledge.
 They leave their ideas to the world; they put forth no claims for themselves and establish no schools or systems in their name.
 Their whole nature shrinks from such a thing.
-They are the pure Sâttvikas, who can never make any stir, but only melt down in love.
+They are the pure Sāttvikas, who can never make any stir, but only melt down in love.
 I have seen one such Yogi who lives in a cave in India.
 He is one of the most wonderful men I have ever seen.
 He has so completely lost the sense of his own individuality